the-virtual-brain/tvb-root/tvb_documentation/tutorials/tutorial_1_BuildingYourOwnBrainNetworkModel.rst

    :math:`\mathbf{a=0.042}`.

 4. To make things easy, we copy the first simulation by clicking on |pen| on the top right corner of a simulation tab.
-From the menu you can get a copy, edit the name the simulation or delete it.
+From the menu you can get a copy, edit the name of the simulation, branch from it (more about this later), export it as a ZIP file or delete it.

 .. figure:: figures/BuildingYourOwnBrainNetworkModel_CopyASimulation.png
    :scale: 50%

-5. Change the name of the new simulation (e.g., *AnatomyOfARegionSimulation\_b* ) and set the coupling strength to the value in step 1.
+5. Change the name of the new simulation (e.g., *AnatomyOfARegionSimulation\_b* ) and set the coupling strength to the value specificed in step 3.
 Launch the simulation.

    Looking at the time series of *AnatomyOfARegionSimulation\_b*, we can see that the system exhibits self-sustained oscillations.

 .. figure:: figures/BuildingYourOwnBrainNetworkModel_AnimatedTimeSeriesOscillatory.png
    :alt: Time-series from *AnatomyOfARegionSimulation\_b*